andreas-schoch/snowboarding-game/README.md

 The JSON files are then loaded into the game using a loader that is part of this project

-_Loader might be useful for any project that uses Phaser3 and [lusito/Box2d.ts](https://github.com/lusito/box2d.ts).
+_Loader might be useful for any project that uses Phaser3 and [Birch-san/box2d-wasm](https://github.com/Birch-san/box2d-wasm).
 I want to turn it into a NPM package and create adapters to support various box2d ports_

 For the GUI and menus, plain old HTML/CSS is used and rendered on top of the canvas.

-Eventually I want to add a level editor to the game so that players can create their own levels and share them with others with the click of a button (checkout 'level-editor' branch for progress on this)
+Eventually I want to add a level editor to the game so that players can create their own levels and share them with others with the click of a button (checkout 'level-editor' branch for progress on this).

 ## Run the game locally